CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 ### 2 2 Override security measures

-The security level of an authority depends on full and correct implementation of security measures.
+The level of security of an authority depends on full and correct implementation of security measures.
 In particular, in the critical phase of projects or under certain circumstances, it may happen that security measures are temporarily suspended.
-However, it is sometimes forgotten to reactivate them, resulting in too low a level of security.
+However, some people forget to reactivate them, resulting in too low a level of security.

 ### 2 3 Ineffective or non-economic implementation of security measures
 If security measures are implemented without taking into account certain practical aspects, the measures may be ineffective.
 For example, it is meaningless to lock the entrance area with turnstiles if the staff can easily enter the building through an open side entrance.